More Information

 • During Handling:

-• Do not eat, smoke or touch your face.
+• Do not eat, smoke, or touch your face; this applies with or without wearing gloves.
 Limit contact with other surfaces (such as personal items).

-• Note: Gloved hands can make it more difficult to properly grip book pages.
-To prevent pages from tearing, turn the book pages more slowly, carefully and deliberately.
+• Note: Wearing gloves can make it more difficult to grip book pages properly.
+To prevent pages from tearing, turn the book pages more slowly, carefully, and deliberately.

 • After Handling:

-• Place the book in a clear, re-sealable, storage bag (such as a Ziploc bag) at all times when not in use.
+• If desired, place the book in a clear, re-sealable storage bag (such as a Ziploc bag) when not in use.
 Keep the book away from children and pets.

-• Wash your hands thoroughly with soap and water immediately after removing and disposing your gloves.
+• Wash your hands thoroughly with soap and water immediately after handling the book, and if you opted to wear gloves, dispose of them immediately.

 • Do not place the book in the book drop.
-Instead, return the item to circulation staff in a clear re-sealable storage bag.
+Instead, return the item to the circulation staff, using a clear re-sealable storage bag if desired.

 If you have additional questions, please contact Library Preservation & Conservation at preservation@library.ucla.edu(opens in a new tab).